 To reduce the risk of transmitting the SARS-CoV-2 virus to newborns after delivery, the researchers said the hospital staff practised social distancing, wore masks, and placed COVID-positive moms in private rooms.

 They said the hospitals also provided the mothers with educational materials about COVID-19 and shortened hospital stays for those without complications from delivery.

-Most of the newborns roomed with their mothers, including during the first postpartum checkup, while some were admitted to the intensive care unit for non-COVID-related health reasons, the study noted.
+Most of the newborns roomed with their mothers, including during the first postpartum checkup, while some were admitted to the intensive care unit for non-COVID-related health reasons.

-The scientists said they placed the infants who roomed with their moms in protective cribs six feet away from the mothers’ beds when resting.
+When resting, the scientists said they placed the infants who roomed with their moms in protective cribs six feet away from the mothers’ beds.

 They encouraged direct breastfeeding and skin-to-skin contact with babies, provided the moms wore masks and washed hands and breasts with soap and water.

 “During the pandemic, we continued to do what we normally do to promote bonding and development in healthy newborns, while taking a few extra precautions to minimise the risk of exposure to the virus,” Gyamfi-Bannerman said.

 According to the study, only two of the newborns tested positive for the coronavirus, but they had no clinical evidence of illness.

 However, the researchers were unable to pinpoint how the babies became infected.